labdevgen/3Dpredictor/README.md

 | control.hic | heatmap with experimental data |

 **Rearrangements**
+If you want to predict contacts after rearrangement you should first generate appropriate predictors.
+You should apply special rearrangement function for EVERY 'reader' object (see above).
+There are functions for duplication, deletion and inversion.
+For example:

+    '''python
+    params.contacts_reader.delete_region(Interval("chr22", 16064000, 16075000))
+    '''

-For heatmap prediction after rearrangement use corresponding validating file and choose transformation option (now it works only for deletion):
+For prediction of heatmap of contacts in rearranged genome use corresponding validating file and choose transformation option (now it works only for deletion):

     '''python
     trained_predictor.validate(validation_file, show_plot = False,cell_type=cell_type,